fullcube/loopback-ds-iterator-mixin/README.md

 BOOT OPTIONS
 =============

+The mixin provides a number of configurable values that control how and when results are fetched and processed.

+The following options are available:

+ - **batchSize** (default: 100)
+   Number of items to fetch from datasource per batch.

+ - **maxQueueLength** (default: 50)
+   The maximum size to allow the queue length to grow to.

+ - **queueWaitInterval** (default: 100)
+   The number of milliseconds to wait until checking wether the queue has drained below *maxQueueLength*.

+ - **concurrentItems** (default: 50)
-The number of items to fetch per page is configurable.
-To use different values for the default (100) add the following parameters to the mixin options.
+   The number of concurrent items to process (used in *forEachAsync*).

+To use different values for the default add the following parameters to the mixin options.
-In this example we set `batchSize` to 1000.

 ```json
   {